rdpantoja/clustering_variable_stars_2022/README.md

 As mentioned in the paper, the dimensionality reduction is done with __UMAP__ for both visualizing the data (to __2D__) and clustering (to __20D__).
 The visualizations are used to guide the clustering analysis and are nice to see the final results.

 ## Generated Data
-The data resulting from the clustering for each of the catalogs used is stored in /datasets/datasets.zip
+The data resulting from the clustering for each of the catalogs is stored in /datasets/datasets.zip

 # Visualizations

 ## Catalina Surveys (CSSCVS)

+[//]: # (1)

 <h3 align="center">
   UMAP visualization of CSSCVS (GROUND TRUE classes)